Cinema of Japan: 20th century

-At the dawn of the 20th century theaters in Japan hired benshi, storytellers who sat next to the screen and narrated silent movies.
+At the dawn of the 20th century, theaters in Japan hired benshi, storytellers who sat next to the screen and narrated silent movies.
 They were descendants of kabuki jōruri, kōdan storytellers, theater barkers and other forms of oral storytelling.
 Benshi could be accompanied by music like silent films from cinema of the West.
 With the advent of sound in the early 1930s, the benshi gradually declined.

 In 1908, Shōzō Makino, considered the pioneering director of Japanese film, began his influential career with Honnōji gassen (本能寺合戦), produced for Yokota Shōkai.
 Shōzō recruited Matsunosuke Onoe, a former kabuki actor, to star in his productions.
 Onoe became Japan's first film star, appearing in over 1,000 films, mostly shorts, between 1909 and 1926.
 The pair pioneered the jidaigeki genre.
 Tokihiko Okada was a popular romantic lead of the same era.

 The first Japanese film production studio was built in 1909 by the Yoshizawa Shōten company in Tokyo.

 The first female Japanese performer to appear in a film professionally was the dancer/actress Tokuko Nagai Takagi, who appeared in four shorts for the American-based Thanhouser Company between 1911 and 1914.

 Among intellectuals, critiques of Japanese cinema grew in the 1910s and eventually developed into a movement that transformed Japanese film.
 Film criticism began with early film magazines such as Katsudō shashinkai (begun in 1909) and a full-length book written by Yasunosuke Gonda in 1914, but many early film critics often focused on chastising the work of studios like Nikkatsu and Tenkatsu for being too theatrical (using, for instance, elements from kabuki and shinpa such as onnagata) and for not utilizing what were considered more cinematic techniques to tell stories, instead relying on benshi.
 In what was later named the Pure Film Movement, writers in magazines such as Kinema Record called for a broader use of such cinematic techniques.
 Some of these critics, such as Norimasa Kaeriyama, went on to put their ideas into practice by directing such films as The Glow of Life (1918), which was one of the first films to use actresses (in this case, Harumi Hanayagi).
 There were parallel efforts elsewhere in the film industry.
-In his 1917 film The Captain's Daughter, Masao Inoue started using techniques new to the silent film era, such as the close-up and cut back.
+In his 1917 film The Captain's Daughter (based on the play by Choji Nakauchi, based in turn on the German film, Gendarm Möbius), Masao Inoue started using techniques new to the silent film era, such as the close-up and cut back.
 The Pure Film Movement was central in the development of the gendaigeki and scriptwriting.